Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 All scripts should start with a comment that explains the purpose of the script and details of how to use it.
 All scripts should print at least a summary explanation of how to invoke the script, including a list of supported options, when invoked with `--help` as an argument.

+Scripts should follow Unix conventions for options: `-x` for single-letter option, `--long-option` for options with longer names.

 ### File structure

 All executable scripts committed into the repository should have the following structure: